 Enrolling both women and men, Wesleyan’s unique Master of Education in Elementary Education program invites practicing classroom teachers who believe in the power of authentic learning, who desire a shift from mundane educational trends, and who wish to become active inquirers to join us in a journey of self-discovery, organic learning experiences, and active research around timeless and proven classroom practices.

-Competitively priced for working teachers, Wesleyan’s newly designed program is the only one of its type in the state of Georgia.heck out our Class listing and schedule rotation beginning this Summer and begin researching tuition.
+Competitively priced for working teachers, Wesleyan’s M.Ed learner-centered program is the only one of its type in the state of Georgia.
+View our class listing and schedule rotation beginning this Summer.
 Did you know depending on where you teach your student loans may qualify for forgiveness under the Teacher Loan Forgiveness Program?
 You really can afford a quality education at Wesleyan.

 For more information: firstname.lastname@example.org.